flyingoverclouds/sensorwpf/README.md

+# parental advisory
-#Old code migrated from Codeplex - some stuffs may be obsolete.
+## Old code migrated from Codeplex for history preservation - some stuff may be obsolete or non functionnal

 # sensorwpf
 WPF Wrapper for Windows 7 Sensor API (Codeplex migration)